Intestate Lawyers Calgary & Edmonton: Finalizing an Intestacy (Estate With No Will)Jeff Kahane2020-06-16T15:42:07+00:00

 Intestacy or dying intestate is when a person dies without a valid will.
 This happens if there is no will.
 It also happens with improper drafting of the will or with incorrect following of the rules around executing the will.
 Lastly, not locating any will creates an intestacy.
 If a deceased person last had the will, and no will is found, the court deems that the deceased person destroyed the will before their death.
 This leave the estate intestate.
 In this case, someone needs to apply to the surrogate court for the power to administer the estate.
 This is sometimes referred to as probate, but when there is no will it is properly referred to as applying for letters of administration.
 The interstate lawyers of Kahane Law Office (403) 225-8810 in Calgary, Alberta and in Edmonton, Alberta (780) 571-8463 are here to help you get through this difficult time.

 Administering The Intestate Estate

 When no will exists, the person in charge of the estate is called the executor or personal representative.
 When a person dies intestate – dies with no will – a family member may apply to the courts to act as the estate administrator.
 People often refer to this role as the estate trustee, as they hold the estate in trust for the beneficiaries.
 If the court grants letters of administration, the administrator must complete several tasks.
 For example, their role includes taking an inventory of the estate, and paying out all the debts.
 Lastly, they then make sure the beneficiaries receive what they should under intestacy laws.
 Alberta law, when people die without a will, is legislated by the Wills and Succession Act.
-Click this link to learn more about the role of the estate administrator.

 If no immediate family member or close friend of the deceased can or will act as administrator, then the court may appoint a trust company to undertake the task.
 At times, the asset base of the estate make administering the estate unnecessary.
 In this case, a person’s initial meeting with the intestate lawyer determines that no further requirements exist.